ResurgentDev/local-rag-ollama-basic-demo/README.md

 - Active Project: [local-rag-ollama](https://github.com/ResurgentDev/local-rag-ollama)
 - Future Plans: See FUTURE_PLANS.md in the active project repository

+## Note

+The chaos in my commit history is purely intentional—an experimental study in Git archaeology designed to challenge future developers.
+Special thanks to Microsoft Copilot for keeping me sane amid YAML warnings, Markdown quirks, and the emotional rollercoaster of flowerbox optimization.
+Truly a journey worth documenting!

 ## License

 MIT License - See LICENSE.txt for details